David Niño de Guzmán: Investigation

 Press freedom NGOs and the five Bolivian press associations were quick to call for an investigation into his death.
 The Office of the Special Rapporteur urged an investigation to determine whether his murder may have had a possible connection to his work as a journalist.
 President Evo Morales ordered the investigation of Guzmán's death, as many believed it to be a murder.

 While authorities ruled his death a suicide, his colleagues, family, and friends, believe it was a homicide.

 A full investigation led to the Public Prosecutor's Office ruled Guzmán's death a suicide.
 Their findings showed Guzmán had held the bomb to his chest before detonation and his hands had no injuries from resistance.
 There was also no evidence of his arms or hands being tied.
 Blasting caps and dynamite were found in his apartment.
 Psychological assessments had shown Guzmán to be emotionally disturbed leading up to the incident.
-He also was found to have suffered from Obsessive Compulsive Disorder.
+He also was found to have suffered from obsessive–compulsive disorder (OCD).

 The Miraflores neighborhood of La Paz, Bolivia.

 His wife, however, holds the opinion that he was murdered.
 The couple had been separated for five years.
 She argues that Guzmán didn't like explosive weapons.
 She also noted that he had become anxious leading up to the day of his death and there was no suicide note.
 She believes he received threats over the phone.
 She suggested that information he published had something to do with his death.
 His girlfriend, with whom he had a child, was also of the opinion that he was murdered.
 She said he was indecisive and would have been unable to carry through such an act.
 Her lawyer also said that the distance he would have had to travel to the scene of his death was too far.
 His colleagues said he was not robbed.
 They believed he had been dragged some distance.
 His body showed signs of torture and his shirt torn.
 His stomach had damage, as well as his left arm.
 The case remained closed for over one year with no new evidence.
 His colleagues also believe his case was closed under pressure by someone in justice.